dib-lab/2020-paper-sourmash-gather/manuscript.md

 the match is chosen at random.

-In Figure @fig:gather0, we show the results of this iterative decomposition of the mock metagenome from Shakya et al., 2014, into constituent genome matches.
+In Figure @fig:gather0, we show the results of this iterative decomposition of the mock metagenome from [@doi:10.1111/1462-2920.12086], into constituent genome matches.
 The high rank (early) matches reflect large and/or mostly-covered genomes with high containment, while later matches reflect smaller genomes, lower-covered genomes, and/or genomes with substantial overlap with earlier matches.
 Where there are overlaps between genomes, shared common k-mers are "claimed" by higher rank matches and only k-mer content specific to the later genome is used to identify the lower rank matches.
-For example, two strains of *Shewanella baltica* present in the mock metagenome in Figure
-@fig:gather0 have appproximately 50% overlap in k-mer content, and these shared k-mers are claimed by *Shewanella baltica* OS223 (compare *Shewanella baltica* OS223, rank 8, with *Shewanella baltica* OS185, rank 33; the difference between the red circles and green triangles for *S. baltica* OS185 represents the k-mers claimed by *S. baltica* OS223).
+For example, gesnomes from two strains of *Shewanella baltica* present in the mock metagenome in Figure @fig:gather0 have an approximately 50% overlap in k-mer content, and these shared k-mers are claimed by *Shewanella baltica* OS223 (compare *Shewanella baltica* OS223, rank 8, with *Shewanella baltica* OS185, rank 33; the difference between the red circles and green triangles for *S. baltica* OS185 represents the k-mers claimed by *S. baltica* OS223).
+CTB: maybe indicate or highlight these genomes in the figure?

 For this mock metagenome, 205m (54.8%) of 375m k-mers were found in GenBank.
-The remaining 169m (45.2%) k-mers had no matches, and represent either error k-mers from sequencing or unknown k-mers from real community members.
+The remaining 169m (45.2%) k-mers had no matches, and represent either k-mers introduced by sequencing errors or unknown k-mers from real community members.

 ![
 **K-mer decomposition of a metagenome into constituent genomes.**
-A rank ordering for the first 36 genomes from the minimum set cover of the synthetic metagenome from Shakya et al., calculated using 700,000 GenBank genomes.
+A rank ordering for the first 36 genomes from the minimum set cover of the synthetic metagenome from [@doi:10.1111/1462-2920.12086], calculated using 700,000
+GenBank genomes.
 The Y axis is labeled with the NCBI-designed name of the genome.
 In the left plot, the X axis represents the estimated number of k-mers shared